Did you know that Magento 1 had stopped to be supported at the end of June 2020? It means Magento 1 end of life.

 - You plan to completely redo the format of your online store, and the previous CMS is not suitable for this;

-- Even though everything is working fine, the current Magento version is going out of support soon.
+- Even though everything is working fine, Magento 1.9 end of life.

 In general, if your case falls under at least one of these reasons, do not hesitate to look for specialists who will quickly and without loss of traffic carry out the migration procedure.
 In particular, our team already has experience in a wide range of such conversions.
 Contact us right now to learn more about the services we provide.